stennety/mywebsite/_posts/2024-06-10-my-travel-ide-setup.md

 !!!
 Insert picture here

-As evidenced, my travel setup works from sea level to 40.000ft.
-I'm pretty sure it would work even higher, and if some billionaire wants to take me up to space I'm up for it.
-Anyways, my setup features syntax hightlighting, code completion, diagnostics, quick actions, code navigation, and of course compiling and executing my code among other things.
-And yes, this text was also written on that setup on vacation.
+As evidenced, my travel setup demonstrably works from sea level up to at least 40.000ft.
+I'm pretty sure it would work even higher, and if some billionaire wants to take me up to space I'm up for it ;) Anyways, my setup features syntax hightlighting, code completion, diagnostics, quick actions, code navigation, and of course compiling and executing my code among other things.
+And yes, this text was also written on it during a vacation.

 # A Brief History